 Codex Forster I.2 (from folio 41, Milan, about 1487 – 90)

 The earliest of the V&A's notebooks, it was compiled around 1487 – 90 when Leonardo was a servant of the Sforza duke in Milan.
-The writing on a few sheets of this notebook extend beyond the inner margins, suggesting that Leonardo wrote them before the sheets were folded into the booklet as it survives today.
+The writing on a few sheets of this notebook extends beyond the inner margins, suggesting that Leonardo wrote them before the sheets were folded into the booklet as it survives today.
 It contains notes and diagrams for devices relating to hydraulic engineering and on the moving and raising of water.
 Leonardo was renowned for designing elaborate devices for entertaining guests at courts and in noble houses, particularly water clocks and fountains.
 One design, for the French governor of Milan, was elaborately automated, with a mechanical man as a bell-ringer.

 Codex Forster II.1 (up to folio 63, Milan, about 1495)